iwmspy/SVR-PK/README.md

 1.  [retrosim](https://github.com/connorcoley/retrosim)  (found in `SVR-PK/retrosynthesis`)
 2. [TS](https://github.com/PatWalters/TS) (found in `SVR-PK/_benchmarking/Thompson`).

-These two libraries have been modified from the original ones for meeting our purposes.
-The terms of licenses are provided in each folder with modification points specified and the modified files are specified by the `_iwmspy` suffix.
+These two libraries have been modified for our purposes.
+The terms of license are provided in each folder and the modified files are specified by the `_iwmspy` suffix.

 Datasets to reproduce the results in the paper can be downloaded from the ZENODO repository [ZENODO](https://doi.org/10.5281/zenodo.15522920).
 The `outputs.zip` file contains the necessary data.